civol/HDLRuby/README.md

 ### Time values
 <a name="time_val"></a>

 In HDLRuby, time values can be created using the time operators: `s` for seconds, `ms` for a millisecond, `us` for microseconds, `ns` for nanoseconds, `ps` for picoseconds.
-For example, the followings are all indicating one second:
+For example, the following are all indicating one second:

 ```ruby
 1.s